This post contains sponsored links. Please read full disclosure if you would like additional details.

 Glen Iris Inn

+Of course you will need a place to stay.
 Accommodations are available within the park at the Glen Iris Inn.
 Most are available between the months of April and November.
 However, cottages such as The Chalet House, The Stone Cottage, and Caroline’s Cottage are available all year.

 Parker’s Hideaway was recently added and sleeps 6.
 It also connects to the NYS snowmobile trail system.
-The lodge has a working gas fireplace, kitchen, living room, breakfast nook, two bedrooms, and two baths.
+The lodge has a working gas fireplace, kitchen, living room, breakfast nook, two bedrooms, plus two baths.

 I chose these items to make preparing for a hike a bit easier: